flochtililoch/homebridge-misfit-bolt/README.md

 On OSX, the `id` field is a UUID which differs from the bluetooth address.

-#### `name`
+### `name`

-Name of your Bolt, as you want it to appear in your Homekit supported app.
+Name of your Bolt, as you want it to appear in your HomeKit supported app.

-### Optional properties
+### `baseUrl`

-#### `loadTimeout` (in milliseconds, optional, defaults to no timeout)

-Time after which homebridge will stop attempting to connect to configured bolts.
-Helpful when all configured bolts aren't plugged in.

-#### `timeout` (in milliseconds, optional, default to `1000`)

-Time after which homebridge will abort any pending interaction with the bulb, such as connecting or setting values.

-#### `disconnectTimeout` (in milliseconds, optional, default to `10000`)

-Time after which homebridge will disconnect from the bulb.
-Useful if you want to keep using the original Misfit Bolt app in parallel of using homebridge.
-Next time a command is sent via homebridge, a reconnection will be attempted.
+URL of the Bolt as exposed via `misfit-bolt-http` module.
+See [misfit-bolt-http](https://github.com/flochtililoch/misfit-bolt-http) for setup and configuration details.

 # TODO

-- Move implementation that keep track of state, and allows manipulation of Hue / Brightness / Saturation to [`misfit-bolt`](https://github.com/flochtililoch/misfit-bolt) module.
-- Unit tests.
+- Tests